loomio/loomio/docs/en/plugins/README.md

-Loomio’s recently released a plugin architecture, which will allow you quickly and easily add functionality to Loomio on your own instance.
-There’s some good docs in (plugin README), but I thought it might be helpful to step through how we make plugins here, step by step
+Loomio’s recently released a plugin architecture, which will allow you to quickly and easily add functionality to Loomio on your own instance.
+There are some good docs in [the plugin README](https://github.com/loomio/loomio/blob/master/plugins/README.md), but I thought it might be helpful to step through how we make plugins here.

 #### WHAT WE’LL BE MAKING:

-The thing we’ll be making this time is a tagging plugin, which will allow group coordinators to specify tags, which can then be used to classify discussions which are related, but distinct (Think something like ‘Board meeting minutes’, or ‘The Party Planning Committee’)
+The thing we’ll be making this time is a tagging plugin, which will allow group coordinators to specify tags, which can then be used to classify discussions which are related, but distinct (think something like ‘Board meeting minutes’, or ‘The Party Planning Committee’)

 It'll look like this:

 ![](images/a_tag_yay.png)

-By the end of this article, we'll have
+By the end of this article, we'll have:

 - Added a new database table and model to the Loomio rails app
 - Added a new controller, route, and serializer to expose an API endpoint